FiestaLake/ubuntu-wsl2-systemd-script/README.md

 # ubuntu-wsl2-systemd-script

 Fork of the [archived repo](https://github.com/DamionGans/ubuntu-wsl2-systemd-script) of DamionGans.
-I fixed it to make it work better with VSCode & add proper support for snap.
+I fixed it to make it work better with VSCode & snap.

 Script to enable systemd support on current Ubuntu WSL2 images from the Windows store.
 I am not responsible for broken installations, fights with your roommates and police ringing your door ;-).